andrii2g/licensing-demo/docs/06-cli-and-storage.md

 ## Renewal
 Timer invocation is root or a tightly scoped dedicated updater account with state write access; sample uses root to avoid pretending workers can write their authorization.
-If renewable license has not reached renew_after policy interval, command may no-op; timer cadence remains daily.
-manual_offline: timer logs a no-op while valid; explicit renew command may obtain replacement before expiry, subject to current entitlement.
+The daily timer runs renew --scheduled.
+Renewable authorization performs an online renewal on every invocation.
+A valid, signed manual_offline authorization is a scheduled no-op; explicit renew remains an online request for replacement, subject to the current entitlement.
 Send fresh inventory and require original binding.
 Do not update binding baseline implicitly.
 Retry transient failures at short bounded intervals; daily scheduling is separate.
 Stop on permanent denial and report actionable status.